efren-corillo/purchasepro-assesment/README.md

 ## Installation

 > - Clone this repository `git clone https://github.com/efren-corillo/purchasepro-assesment`
-> - Make sure you have docker installed on your local machine, you do not need to have php / mysql / redis / node installed on your machine
+> - Make sure you have docker and docker-compose installed on your machine, you do not need to have php / mysql / redis / node installed on your machine

-> # please note that we are just running the db inside docker with a volume.
-Usually we would
-> # separate the database from this server and run a different server or service like RDS, dynamoDB, etc..
+> - please note that we are just running the db inside docker with a volume.
+Usually we would separate the database from this server and run a different server or service like RDS, dynamoDB, etc..

 > - Copy `.env` file: `cp .env.example .env`
 > - Set the environment variables in `.env` file
 > - Copy `Dockerfile` file: `cp Dockerfile.example Dockerfile`